-LiCo Energy Metals - Intersects 1.42% Co and 1.94% Cu Over 1.2 Metres on the Glencore Bucke Property
+LiCo Energy Metals - Intersects 1.42% Co and 1.94% Cu over 1.2 metres on the Glencore Bucke Property

 A summary of the most significant results of the recent drill core assays are:

-"We are very pleased with the drill program continuing to intersect the higher grade cobalt mineralization that has been intersected at Glencore Bucke property," says Tim Fernback, President & CEO of LiCo.
-"Not only have we continued to intersect cobalt mineralization, but also the base metal mineralization that has the potential to be advantageous when a resource estimate will be completed in the future".
+"We are very pleased with the drill program continuing to intersect the higher grade cobalt mineralization that has been intersected at Glencore Bucke property", says Tim Fernback, President & CEO of LiCo and "not only have we continued to intersect cobalt mineralization, but also the base metal mineralization that has the potential to be advantageous when a resource estimate will be completed in the future".

 On the Glencore Bucke Property, the Company has completed a total of 21 diamond drill holes totaling 1,900 m, testing the Main and Northwest zones.
 The Company will continue to release results from the Glencore Bucke and Teledyne drill programs as they are received.